Funding your start-up

 The panel members will review your application and will consider the following:

 - Is the funding going to make a difference – would you be able to get started in business without it?

 - Is your business plan detailed enough to support the level of funding and business support you are applying for?

-The panel will review your submission and invite you to an online question and answer session.
-You will be notified of the result within one week of your panel.
+At your panel session, you will be asked questions relating to your business and your submission.
+After your panel session, you will be notified of the result within one week of your panel via email.
 If you are successful, you should receive your funding grant within 15 working days.

 Of course!
 In many instances the panel turns out to be a learning process.
 If there are any aspects of your business proposition that the panel feel need more consideration, we will give you the appropriate feedback and, if possible, the support to rectify it.